 Effectively translate functional needs into system functions that can be implemented by the vendor or the in-house development team

-Develop workflow diagrams, schedules, test plans and training plans, for vendor upgrades, new vendor systems and in-house developed systems
+Develop workflow diagrams, schedules, test and training plans, for vendor upgrades, new vendor systems and in-house developed systems

 Create training materials and effectively train users how to properly utilize software systems supported by RIO